-A short film of this nature from the very beginning allows your mind to think about different possibilities, and the filmmaker usually extends your thought process with timely thrill.
+A short film of this nature from the very beginning allows your mind to think about different possibilities, and the filmmaker usually extends your thought process with a timely thrill.
 Here in Missing for 248 Days, the director presented the out-of-body experience of a man who was buried and woke up only to find out that he is dead.
 The execution, if not the best, is very much good in line with any such short film.

-Watch Missing for 248 Days on YouTube
+Watch ‘Missing for 248 Days’ on YouTube

-I guess most of us have seen similar concept in some other movies where someone is dead but the soul after leaving the physical body still believes that she is alive, but only to find out that she is invisible to others and actually dead.
+I guess most of us have seen similar concepts in some other movies where someone is dead but the soul after leaving the physical body still believes that she is alive, but only to find out that she is invisible to others and actually dead.